marcosv9/MOSFiT-package/README.md

 The function select only the top 10 international quiet days from each month

-Find the list on https://kp.gfz-potsdam.de/en/
+Find the list of quiet days for each month on https://kp.gfz-potsdam.de/en/

 ```python
 import data_processing_tools as dpt